 The Swedish Energy Agency is focusing on establishing collaborations under Article 6.2.

 What is the purpose of Article 6?

 Under the Paris Agreement, ratifying countries have committed to reduce their greenhouse gas emissions.
-All countries must express the highest possible ambition in their respective NDCs.
+All countries must express the highest possible ambition in their respective nationally determined commitments (NDCs).
 However, there are great differences between countries when it comes to the conditions for reducing emissions.

 In addition to reducing greenhouse gas emissions, Article 6 collaborations can facilitate capacity-building and the transfer of mitigation technology, assisting participating countries to accelerate a green transition.
-Further, cooperation within Article 6 shall promote sustainable development.
-The Swedish Energy Agency is currently working on developing methods to measure and follow up the contribution to sustainable development in its upcoming Article 6 collaborations.
+Furthermore, cooperation within Article 6 shall promote sustainable development.
+The Swedish Energy Agency is currently working on developing methods to measure and follow up the contribution to sustainable development in ourupcoming Article 6 collaborations.